Roger was a rescue dog whose breed was undefinable.

 "Is he being abusive and forcing you to wait on him hand and foot?"
 I had to know.

 "See?
 That's always been your problem; you don't mind your own fucking business," she walked off and went back to join Laimana in the kitchen.
 A week later, Sanoe was sitting in the same chair with a fractured cheekbone, a black eye, and a split lip.
 Apparently, she wasn't moving fast enough for Laimana's taste, so he beat the shit out of her.
 We had already called the police, and they were on their way when Laimana barged through our front door and made his way to the kitchen.
 At that point, Laimana made two mistakes.
-One, he pushed Kalei to the floor when she stepped in front of him with her arms open, hoping to get a hug.
-Two, Laimana was singularly focused on finishing off my sister that he didn't see Roger sitting in the kitchen corner.
+He pushed Kalei to the floor when she stepped before him with her arms open, hoping to get a hug.
+Two, Laimana was so focused on finishing my sister off that he didn't see Roger sitting in the corner.
 Our trusty dog jumped on Laimana's chest and knocked him to the floor, but rather than tear Laimana to shit, he grabbed him by his shirt collar and dragged him out the front door.
 Along the way, I assisted Roger by kicking Laimana in the face and the ribs.
 The police arrived shortly after that and took Laimana away once they saw Sanoe's face.
-She pointed him out as the abuser, cased closed.
-Eventually, Sanoe woke and found someone that Roger didn't want to kill.
-As for us, Roger saw us through so many things, but most significantly, he was there for Kalei's first winter formal and then for her first and second proms.
+She pointed him out as the abuser cased closed.
+Eventually, Sanoe got a clue and found someone Roger didn't want to kill.
+Roger saw us through so many things, but most significantly, he was there for Kalei's first winter formal and then for her first and second proms.
 For college, she stayed close to home and went to Windward first and then to U.H.
 Manoa.
-Kalei was twenty-seven and already teaching classes at the University when she went surfing with some friends and Sandys.
-She was hit by the point of an errant surfboard that caught her at the base of her skull.
-It fractured her skull.
+Kalei was twenty-seven and already teaching classes at the University when she went surfing with some friends at Sandys.
+She was hit by the point of an errant surfboard that caught her at the base of her skull, causing a fracture.
 The doctors would, later on, tell my wife and me that Kalei was brain dead.
 Everything that was Kalei was gone.
-They could keep alive with all the monitors and everything, but nothing was there.
-At home, Roger knew something was wrong because of the way he paced back and forth, whimpering.
-It took a day to come to that final decision, so my wife and I went back to the hospital and let the doctors know that taking Kalei off of life support was okay.
-We brought Roger with us to say goodbye.
-He immediately jumped on the bed, pressed his nose against Kalei's cheek, and then moved down to her feet, where he curled up and cried.
-The time had come for the attendants to take Kalei away, which we could not bear, so we told the doctor we would excuse ourselves.
-Halfway to the elevator, the doctor came running after us, "Mr. and Mrs. Keala!
-She's breathing on her own!
-Your daughter!
-She's breathing on her own!"
+They could keep her alive with all the monitors, but nothing was there.

 No comments: